keyboardio/Kaleidoscope/README.md

 }
 ```

-It is recommended to place the activation of the plugin (the `USE_PLUGINS` call)
+It is recommended to place the activation of the plugin (the `Kaleidoscope.use`
-as early as possible, so the plugin can catch all relevant key presses.
-The
+call) as early as possible, so the plugin can catch all relevant key presses.
-configuration can happen at any time and should use the `STALKER` macro to do so.
+The configuration can happen at any time and should use the `STALKER` macro to
+do so.

 ## Plugin methods